 Over the last decade and a half, the NBA has seen countless superstars, and other great players step onto their courts.
-This two-part piece will display my opinion — objective opinion — on the players best players on a season-by-season basis.
-The players were selected by combining numerous factors, including regular season & playoff numbers; playoff success that season; importance to their team; and any individual awards they won.
+This two-part piece will display my opinion — objective opinion — on the league’s best players on a season-by-season basis.
+These guys were selected by combining numerous factors, including regular season and playoff numbers; playoff success that season; importance to their team; and any individual awards they won.

 2000-01: Shaquille O’Neal, Los Angeles Lakers

 The most physically dominant center since Wilt Chamberlain had an outstanding start to the new millennium.
-He & the Lakers repeated as champions over Allen Iverson, and Shaq was named Finals MVP for the second straight time after averaging 33.0p/15.4r/3.4b.
+He and the Lakers repeated as champions over Allen Iverson, and Shaq was named Finals MVP for the second straight time after averaging 33.0 points, 15.4 rebounds and 3.4 blocks.

 2001-02: Tim Duncan, San Antonio Spurs

 His regular season, on the other hand, is arguably the best of his career.
-He scored over 2,000 points that year, the single time in his career, and had averages of 25.5p/12.7r/2.5b and had a league leading 17.8 Win Shares.
+He scored over 2,000 points that year, the single time in his career, and had averages of 25.5 points, 12.7 rebounds, 2.5 blocks and led the league with 17.8 win shares.

 2002-03: Tim Duncan, San Antonio Spurs

 Another remarkable season from the Big Fundamental; this time, Duncan took the Spurs all the way to an NBA Championship.
-Along the way, Duncan picked up a Finals & regular season MVP and led the league in WS yet again with 16.5.
-He put up another season of 20+ points, 12+ rebounds, and 2+ blocks per game, and his level of play in the postseason skyrocketed.
+Along the way, Duncan picked up a Finals and regular season MVP and led the league in win shares yet again with 16.5.
+For the second-straight year, Duncan averaged more than 20 points (23.3) and 12 boards (12.9) and his level of play in the postseason skyrocketed.

-Duncan was the NBA playoff leader in 13 categories: games, minutes played, FG & FGA, 2P & 2PA, FT & FTA, ORB, DRB, TRB, BLK, and PTS.
+Duncan was the NBA playoff leader in 13 categories: games, minutes played, field goals made and attempted, two-point field goals made and attempted, free throws made and attempted, offensive rebounds, defensive rebounds, total rebounds, blocks and points.
 In the finals against the Nets, his averages were also inflated.
-A staggering line of 24.2p/17.0r/5.3a/5.3b is one that’s seldom achieved and helped the Spurs beat New Jersey in six games that year.
+A staggering line of 24.2 points, 17.0 rebounds, 5.3 assists and 5.3 blocks is one that frequently requires a double-take and was vital to the Spurs beating New Jersey in six games that year.

 2003-04: Kevin Garnett, Minnesota Timberwolves

-In what was his best season as a pro, KG led the Wolves to a number one seed in the West.
-On top of team success, Garnett was the league’s leading shot maker (804), rebounder (1139), and scored more points than anyone else (1987).
+In what was his best season as a pro, Garnett led the Wolves to a number one seed in the West with a 58-24 record.
+On top of team success, Garnett was the league’s leading shot maker (804), rebounder (1139) and scored more points than anyone else (1987).

 2004-05: Tim Duncan, San Antonio Spurs

-Despite missing 16 games during the regular season, Duncan managed to post a line of 20.3p/11.1r/2.6b and lead the league with a DRtg of 93.
+Despite missing 16 games during the regular season, Duncan managed to post a line of 20.3 points, 11.1 rebounds and 2.6 blocks while leading the league with a defensive rating of 93.
 As he returned for the playoffs, he was San Antonio’s most consistent option.
-Duncan had another playoff with averages greater than 20 points, 12 rebounds, and two blocks, and led the playoffs in 2P & 2PA, FT & FTA, TRB, and PTS.
-The numbers he contributed resulted in his third Finals MVP award.
+Duncan had another playoff with averages greater than 20 points, 12 rebounds and two blocks, and led the playoffs in twos made and attempted, free throws made and attempted, rebounds and points.
+The numbers he threw up resulted in his third Finals MVP award.

 2005-06: Dwyane Wade, Miami Heat

-In what is one of the greatest performances in Finals history, a 24 y/o Dwyane Wade led his Miami Heat to a title by winning four straight games after falling behind 2-0 to the Dallas Mavericks.
-Later receiving MVP for his efforts in the strong comeback, Flash averaged 34.7p/7.8r/3.8a for the series.
-However, in those four straight victories, Wade averaged 39.3p/8.3r/3.5a while shooting 50% from the field.
+In what is one of the greatest performances in Finals history, a 24-year-old Dwyane Wade led his Miami Heat to a title by winning four straight games after falling behind 2-0 to the Dallas Mavericks.
+Later receiving MVP for his efforts in the strong comeback, Flash averaged 34.7 points, 7.8 boards and 3.8 assists for the series.
+However, in those four straight victories, Wade’s metric were 39.3, 8.3 and 3.5, respectively, while shooting 50 percent from the field.

 2006-07: LeBron James, Cleveland Cavaliers